 In both cases, the Storyteller should add an additional Key Issue to encapsulate this difference.
-They may decide to drop an existing Key Issue if the altered goal no longer applies.
+They may decide to drop a separate existing Key Issue if the altered goal no longer applies.

 An Encounter is not like a Combat Scene—the timing is fluid, and actions do not follow a set order, depending primarily on the natural flow of the narrative.

-However, a “Round” is still defined: each character has one and only one Full Action (Primary + Secondary) in a round.
+However, a “Round” is still defined: each character has one and only one Full Action (Simple Action + Supplementary) in a round.

 The Storyteller should make sure that all Players know they have the option to act each Round.